-Is BOPIS worth it?
-Apparently it has definitely been well received by customers.
-Almost half of Home Depot´s online orders and one third of Zara´s orders in 2018 were BOPIS, according to Adobe and a CBRE report.
+BOPIS services are starting to gain traction with customers.
+Almost half of Home Depot's online orders and one-third of Zara's orders in 2018 were BOPIS, according to Adobe and a CBRE report.

-BOPIS makes sense to a lot of customers.
-It combines the comfort and efficiency of buying online with the effectiveness of going to a location and getting the products at your convenience (sometimes in the same day), avoiding shipping costs and with no risk of “porch pirates” stealing your goods.
+There are logical reasons - this service combines the comfort and efficiency of buying online with the effectiveness of going to a location and getting the products at your convenience (sometimes in the same day).
+No waiting in line at a brick-and-mortar store, but still the instant gratification.
+It also allows customers to avoid dreaded shipping costs with no risk of “porch pirates” stealing their goods.

-Although it seems the customer base is responding well to this type of experience, which bridges the online and offline worlds, it comes with a cost.
+Although customer bases respond well to this type of shopping experience, which bridges the online and offline worlds, it comes with a cost.
 There is definitely an upfront investment to be made in order to accomplish good results.

-Easier said than done, implementing BOSS / BOPIS might represent a significant investment and impact to the company systems and processes.
-It touches the eCommerce platform (both from a Design and from a functionality point of view), Order Management Systems, Inventory Management, WMS (Warehouse Management Systems) and more.
-It also impacts the physical stores layout, signage and the POS.
+Easier said than done, implementing BOSS / BOPIS might represent a significant investment and impact on the company’s systems and processes.
+It touches the eCommerce platform (both from a Design and from a functionality point of view), Order Management Systems, Inventory Management, WMS (Warehouse Management Systems), and more.
+It also impacts the layout of the physical store, signage, and the POS.

 At the end of the day, offering BOPIS boils down to a strategic decision that has to be made at the company management level, looking at potential ROI figures and the competition in general.